huongvtx/Insurance-Fraud-Detection/README.md

 # Insurance Fraud Detection

-Fraud detection is one of the most popular applications of machine learning in anti-financial crime prevention.
+Fraud detection is one of the most popular applications of machine learning in anti-financial crime activities.
 In this experiment, we will be working with a dataset containing over 500k insurance claims and 55 features around patients, practitioners, and healthcare providers.

 This dataset can be found at https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis